isw-kudos/huddo-docs/docs/boards/msgraph/teams.md

     ![example](/assets/msgraph/teams_add-tab-more.png)

-    Then again search for `huddo` to find the Huddo Boards App in the entire store.
+    Again, search for `huddo` to find the Huddo Boards App in the entire store.

 1. Once you have located and clicked on the Huddo Boards App, click the `Add` button to add it to the team: